 - An Articulation and Transfer Advisory Council (PDF) was created to facilitate and guide the efforts that will ease credit transfer among Ohio's institutions of higher education.

 - The Transfer Assurance Guides (TAGs) are advising tools that include the Ohio Transfer Module, pre-major/beginning major courses called “TAG courses”, advising notes, and foreign language requirements, when applicable.
 All courses in TAGs are guaranteed to transfer and apply directly to the major requirements accordingly.
 In totality, the TAGs are guaranteed pathways for students and are very powerful advising tools for faculty and other advisors.
-There are 48 TAG pathways in 12 specific discipline areas presently involving close to 4,000 approved matches.
+There are 52 TAG pathways in 13 specific discipline areas presently involving close to 4,000 approved matches.
 TAG courses are developed, endorsed, and reviewed by faculty in the content areas.

-- Advanced Placement (AP) - Legislation passed in 2007 and taking effect in the fall of 2009 guarantees college credit for any of the 36 Advanced Placement tests currently available from the College Board.
-Any Ohio student attending an Ohio public institution of higher education who scores a '3' or higher on an AP test will receive this credit, which will usually count towards the general education curriculum, and in many instances the Ohio Transfer Module credit, or even a TAG.
+- Advanced Placement (AP) - Legislation passed in 2007 and took effect in the fall of 2009 guarantees college credit for any of the 36 Advanced Placement tests currently available from the College Board.
+Any Ohio student attending an Ohio public institution of higher education who scores a '3' or higher on an AP test will receive this credit, which will usually count towards the general education curriculum, and in many instances the Ohio Transfer Module (OTM) credit or even a Transfer Assurance Guide (TAG) credit.

 - Apprenticeship Pathways - The Apprenticeship Pathways initiative advocates for individuals completing apprenticeships by incorporating these experiences into academic credit to provide a pathway to a technical associate's degree at Ohio's two-year public colleges, saving these students time and money and encouraging them to advance their academic credentials to contribute to a strong, educated workforce.

 - The OATN Knowledge Base (KB) is an information repository that provides a means for information to be collected, organized, shared, searched and utilized.
-The KB has been developed for Ohio's Public Institutions and will apply to both the Articulation and Transfer Clearinghouse (ATC) and the Course Equivalency Management System (CEMS).
+The KB has been developed for Ohio's public institutions and will apply to both the Articulation and Transfer Clearinghouse (ATC) and the Course Equivalency Management System (CEMS).